mobilelifecenter/simpleScrepper/README.txt

 README simpleScrapper V 0.1

-With the curren version of the scrapper one need to conduct several steps, which are described below.
+With the current version of the scrapper one need to conduct several steps, which are described below.
 Few of these steps are not fully automated.
 However, future versions that follow could achieve a fully automated scrapping procedure.